johnmartindev/threejs-journey/study-notes.md

 - Test on an array of devices, browsers, etc. and keep an eye on the weight of the website.
 - Minimise "draw calls" (actions of the GPU).
 The less of them, the better the performance.
 - Spector.js is a good Chrome extension for monitoring draw calls.
-- To get a count of triangles, lines, points, etc., we can use this: `console.log(renderer.info`
+- To get a count of triangles, lines, points, etc., we can use this: `console.log(renderer.info)`.
 - Write efficient JavaScript — especially in the tick function.
 - Dispose of things: https://threejs.org/docs/#manual/en/introduction/How-to-dispose-of-objects
 - Avoid lights if possible, but if you have to use them use cheap lights like ambient and hemisphere lights.